 Demonstrate an ability to work in small groups to present information on a contemporary theme in sport and communicate to peers/invited guests a detailed and academically informed workshop.
 (SS6113)

 The programme also offers the opportunity for students to gain additional vocational qualifications relevant to industry needs.
-The programme has been designed in accordance with Unit 25 Benchmarking statements and National Occupational Standards (level 3/4)
+The programme has been designed in accordance with the Events, Hospitality, Leisure, Sport and Tourism (2016) Benchmarking statements and relevant National Occupational Standards (level 3/4).

 The programme progresses from the wider perspectives of sport and underpinning knowledge at Level Four (e.g. SS4112 Sport in Society, SS4103 Introduction to Sport development, SS4105 Introduction to Sports Coaching, and SS4113 Principles of Sports Coaching) to the more specific areas related to Sport Development and Coaching at Levels Five (e.g. SS5109 Managing The Sport Development Process and SS5111 Sports Coaching: Professional Issues and Challenges) and Six (e.g. SS6113 Student Conference: Issues in Sport and SS6107 Applied Coaching Practice ).
 The programme team have considered both the area of Sport Development and Sport Coaching continuum to provide students with the opportunity to select from a small number of option modules to maintain the integrity and focus of the degree.